DADAP Online.com is your only source for the Drug and Alcohol Driving Awareness Program on the Internet.

-Our 100% online Drug and Alcohol Driving Awareness Program is State approved for the use of Texas courts when referring offenders to remedial training for certain drug and alcohol related offenses such as Minor in Possession charges.
-You can sign up below if a Texas judge or court has given you permission to attend DADAP online to satisfy your requirement for MIP class attendance.
+Our 100% online Drug and Alcohol Driving Awareness Program has been developed for the use of Texas courts when referring offenders to remedial training for certain drug and alcohol related offenses such as Minor in Possession charges.

 Which Texas laws govern attendance of MIP classes?